Matezcp/EzPass/README.md

 # EzPass
-A simple software to you store yours passwords
+A simple software to you store your passwords

 Setup:
 ---------------------------